-- Hosting: A company that “hosts” (stores) websites in high powered servers that connect to a network.
-Basically, this is where all the data for your blog lives.
+- Hosting: A company that “hosts” (stores) websites in high-powered servers that connect to a network.
+It is where all the data for your blog lives.

 - Bluehost: Bluehost is a hosting company that also offers domains for purchase.
 Here’s my full Bluehost Review.

-- WordPress.com: This is a site where you can host your own site for free, but there will be certain limitations.
-Generally, speaking this isn’t the best way to start a blog, but we talk about how to do it a little bit below.
+- WordPress.com: This is a site where you can host your website for free, but there will be certain limitations.
+Generally speaking, this isn’t the best way to start a blog, but we talk about how to do it a little bit below.

 - WordPress.org: This is a self-hosted install of the WordPress content management system.
-It is slightly more technical, but infinitely more flexible.
-You will need your own hosting for this.
-This is the recommended way to start a blog and what most of this tutorial will cover.
+It is slightly more technical but infinitely more flexible.
+You will need your hosting for this.
+It is the recommended way to start a blog, which is what most of this tutorial will cover.

-- Plugin: A special piece of code that you can add to your WordPress site to add functionality.
+- Plugin: A special piece of code you can add to your WordPress site to add functionality.
 Examples might be plugins for a contact form, sales page, membership site, or advanced menus.

-- Theme: A WordPress theme allows you to change the look and feel of your site easily, while retaining the same content and information.
+- Theme: A WordPress theme allows you to easily change your site’s look and feel while retaining the same content and information.